viviandotdev/ObsidianVault/+ Encounters/Mini Essays/All problems are interpersonal relationship problems.md

 **if interpersonal relationships cause problems what the point of having interpersonal relationships?**
 - community feeling is the goal of interpersonal relationships. what can you give to this person
-- to create community feeling your interpersonal relationships should be horizontal relationships not v
+- to create community feeling your interpersonal relationships should be horizontal relationships not vertical relationshiops
+- in **vertical** relationships feelings of inferiority rises,
+	- words of judegemnt create vertical relationshios,
+	- commanding others creates vertical relationhisp
+	- words or praise creates vertical relationshios
+- in **horizontal** relationships, equal but not the same there is no room for an inferiority complex to emerge
+	- words gratitude convey horizontal relationships
+	- words of respect and joy
+**just exist**
+- your mother in critical condition is just by